xiaojieliu123/xiaojieliu1002.github.io/content/working_paper/RL_factor_model/index.md

 Joint with <a href="http://www.joseluismontielolea.com/" target="_blank"> José Luis Montiel Olea</a> </span></div>

-Abstract: A promise of representation learning---an active area of research in machine learning---is that algorithms will, one day, learn to extract the most useful information from modern data sources such as videos, images, or text.
-This paper analyzes recent theoretical developments in this literature through the lens of a Gaussian Linear Factor Model.
-We first derive *sufficient representations* for this model---defined as functions of the covariates that, upon conditioning, render the outcome variable and covariates independent.
-We then study the theoretical properties of these representations and establish their  *asymptotic invariance*; which means the dependence of the representations on the factors' measurement error vanishes as the dimension of the covariates grows to infinity.
-Finally, we use a decision-theoretic approach to understand the extent to which these representations are useful for solving *downstream tasks*.
-We show that the conditional mean of the outcome variable given covariates is an asymptotically invariant, sufficient representation, that can solve *any* task efficiently, not only prediction.
+Abstract: In this work, we analyze recent theoretical developments in the representation learning literature through the lens of a linear Gaussian factor model.
+First, we derive \emph{sufficient representations}---defined as functions of covariates that, upon conditioning, render the outcome variable and covariates independent.
+Then, we study the theoretical properties of these representations and establish their  \emph{asymptotic invariance}; which means the dependence of the representations on the factors' measurement error vanishes as the dimension of the covariates goes to infinity.
+Finally, we use a decision-theoretic approach to understand the extent to which representations are useful for solving \emph{downstream tasks}.
+We show that the conditional mean of the outcome variable given covariates is an asymptotically invariant and sufficient representation that can solve \emph{any} task efficiently, not only prediction.